Optimuspime123/antigravity2api-nodejs/README.md

 ## 📥 Download & Install

-You can download the latest version of antigravity2api-nodejs from the [Releases page](https://github.com/Akash777-ctrl/antigravity2api-nodejs/releases).
-Follow the steps above to install and configure the application on your machine.
+There are currently no published releases.
+Clone the repository from `https://github.com/Optimuspime123/antigravity2api-nodejs` and follow the steps above to install and configure the application on your machine.

 ## 📖 Documentation

-For detailed information on features, usage, and further customization, refer to the official documentation linked on the GitHub repository.
+For detailed information on features, usage, and further customization, refer to the official documentation linked on the GitHub repository at [https://github.com/Optimuspime123/antigravity2api-nodejs](https://github.com/Optimuspime123/antigravity2api-nodejs).

 ## 🤝 Support